-The Company concluded that no assets or liabilities were transferred by either party beyond the Company's issuance of common stock and warrants in exchange for the total cash consideration from Delta, that the umbrella agreement does not constitute a funded research and development agreement in the scope of ASC 730 Research and Development or a collaborative agreement in the scope of ASC 808 Collaborative Agreements, and that the Delta Warrant is a freestanding financial instrument not indexed to the Company's own stock.
-Accordingly, the Company recognized the issuance of

-Common Stock as equity in additional paid-in capital on condensed consolidated balance sheets and the Delta Warrant as liability on the condensed consolidated balance sheets at fair value.
+The Company concluded that no assets or liabilities were transferred by either party beyond the Company's issuance of common stock and warrants in exchange for the total cash consideration from Delta, that the umbrella agreement does not constitute a funded research and development agreement in the scope of ASC 730 "Research and Development" or a collaborative agreement in the scope of ASC 808 "Collaborative Agreements", and that the Delta Warrant is a freestanding financial instrument not indexed to the Company's own stock.
+Accordingly, the Company recognized the issuance of Common Stock as equity in additional paid-in capital on condensed consolidated balance sheets at fair value.

 The Delta Warrant issuance was initially recognized as a liability on October 7, 2022, at a fair value of \$6.1 million based on a Monte Carlo simulation valuation model using the most reliable information available.
-The Delta Warrant's liability was remeasured to fair value as of March 31, 2024 and 2023, resulting in a gain of \$3.2 and a loss of \$4.2 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations
+During the three and six months ended June 30, 2024, the Delta Warrant's liability was remeasured to fair value as of June 30, 2024, resulting in a gain of \$0.1 million and \$3.3 million, respectively, which is included within the gain (loss) from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.
+During the three and six months ended June 30, 2023, the Company recognized a loss related to the change in the fair value of the Delta Warrant liability of \$18.4 million and \$22.6 million, respectively.